MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

   - Generate the schema for the SQLite database before extracting the database.
 This coincides with general MLOps issues to do with data schema.
 This will take a bit of massaging to get right.
+- Replay Downloader (NA-10K run)
+  - What went well?
+    - System worked as intended
+    - We found the bottleneck to downloading data
+    - We found that download requests will need to be authenticated and it likely takes a lot of effort to circumvent that.
+This point relates to the AWS S3 storage calls which store League Replays and how it is difficult to download data from the stores directly as the IP addresses change between each download request.
+This might also relate to the stop-start behaviour found when bulk downloading replays, hard to tell.
 -->

 <!--